tGitm/React-JS/README.md

 # React-JS
 React JS
 Repository for basics of React JS.
-Each section is upload in its own branch.
+Each section is uploaded in its own branch.